Pico-8's built in retro limitations even extend to the code storage, and the sound storage.

 Staying under the token count was a fun challenge.
 It certainly makes you find simpler ways of achieving the same thing, which is always good.
 Although this arbitrary limitation imposed by Pico 8 seems strange in todays world of gigabytes of RAM to work with, the problem solving you go through will be good experience for solving real optimisation problems on modern systems.

-Having said that, the "compressed code limit" in Pico 8 is rather strange.
-I found it odd that the manual states that you will run into the token limit before the compressed code limit.
-For the whole project, I found the inverse to be the case.
-At about 7k tokens I was at 30k compressed bytes, and it wanted 15k.
+Having said that, the "compressed code limit" on top of this, comes as somewhat of a surprise.
+The manual states that you will run into the 8k token limit before the compressed code limit.
+But I continually found the inverse to be the case.
+At about 7k tokens (still 1k under the limit) the "compressed code" size was 30k bytes, twice the 15k limit.
 Even with all the text in the game removed it barely made a dint.
 I already use single letter variable names for frequently used variables, and I tried replacing function names and variable names with shorter versions of themselves and realised very quickly this wasn't going anywhere.

 It was only when I tried out PicoTool that I finally overcame this hurdle.
 Although you end up with an unreadable mess, so you want to edit it yourself, the pre-PicoTool, un-garbled code is here.
 But that is exactly at the token limit!
 No room for edits... so I've also provided this slightly earlier version, which gives you a bit of breathing room if you want to experiment, it's missing some tweaks that the final game has, which are bug fixes and extra minor features like the level intro.
 The final program has the token count maxed, and is about 25k compressed bytes, before running through PicoTool, which brings it down to 9k.